marklogic/marklogic-kubernetes/README.md

   name: high-priority
 value: 1000000
 globalDefault: false
-description: "This high priority class should be used for MarkLogic service pods only."
+description: "This high priority class should be used for MarkLogic pods only."
 ```
-  For more details and examples, refer [https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass)

-2. Set priorityClassName in the values.yaml file or using --set flag while installing the chart.
-Value of priorityClassName should be set to one of the added PriorityClassName.
+2. Set priorityClassName parameter in the values.yaml file or using the --set flag while installing the chart.
+The value of priorityClassName should be set to one of the added PriorityClassName.

 ## Notice